Hello everybody, and welcome to the Hpathy Quiz!

 Elaine, I did select Belladonna at first instant, but really wanted to see how to go about the Repertory.

-In truth, you don’t even need the repertory for this case.
+In truth, you don’t necessarily need the repertory for this case.

 “Throbbing” = Belladonna